 - Accommodation: You can get a dorm bed in a hostel for $11.58-$14.
 Most hostels have free wifi and kitchen facilities where you can cook your meal.
 You can get a shared room at an Airbnb for $11.58 per night.
 Private rooms will cost you $23.17-$34.75.

 - Meal: Romanian food is quite filling.
 Meals are mostly low-priced and cost around $5.79.
 Soup with complimentary bread costs $2.32.
-Thus, you’d need $10-$14 for a full day meal.
+Thus, you’d need $10-$14 for a full-day meal.

 - Transportation: To save money, use the ride-sharing service called BlaBlaCar and catch rides with locals.
 Trains are the cheapest way to get around; however, they are quite slow.
 Buses and trains only charge you $0.46 per ride.
 You need a RATB (Regia Autonoma de Transporta Bucuresti) card and fill it with money to pay for the trips.
-A metro ride will cost you $1.85 for a day-pass.
-For an intercity ride, buses are the very economical means to travel and will cost you $11.58- $20.85.
+A metro ride will cost you $1.85 for a day pass.
+For an intercity ride, buses are a very economical means to travel and will cost you $11.58- $20.85.